What is a Signature Loan?

 Buying a Vehicle

-If you’re looking to buy or lease a car, this type of no-collateral loan might be a better option for you than auto loans.
+If you’re looking to buy or lease a car, this type of loan might be a better option for you than auto loans.

 This type of loan can also be useful if you find yourself in the middle of a bitter divorce, custody battle, or any kind of legal trouble.